What should you do in the lesson that immediately follows your recital?

 Because asking children to self-reflect can be a difficult task, we’ve wrapped it up in a package of fun that will have them grinning ear-to-ear!

-The Reviews are In!
-This Recital Reflection Mad Gab is Tops…
+The Reviews Are In!
+This Recital Reflection Activity Is Tops…

 In the lesson following your recital, sit down with your piano students and complete this little activity.
 Not only will it encourage your students to truly reflect on their performances, but it will also provide you with some valuable insights into how your piano students are feeling about their recital experiences.

-Our Recital Reflection Mad Gab: How It Works
+Our Recital Reflection Mad Lib: How It Works

-Click on the image below to see a sample of a completed Recital Reflection Mad Gab:
+Click on the image below to see a sample of a completed Recital Reflection Mad Lib:

 Post-Recital Review Complete?
 Now Have Some Fun!